 Homosexuality is wrong?
 Sinful?
 You’re just trying to impose your morals on others, claim the consistent libertarians.
 Homosexuals should be free not only to carry out their behavior, but they can be ‘in your face” publicly, displaying their “orientation” no matter how uncomfortable it makes you feel.
 And who says that marriage should be restricted to one man and one woman?
 That’s not real liberty, they claim.

 All of this came to mind as I watched certain excerpts from the CPAC gathering last week.
 This is supposed to be a crowd of conservatives intent on restoring the foundations of this nation.
 Yet when one individual began to chastize the organizers for allowing a homosexual group to participate, he was booed off the stage.
 Now, his tactics weren’t the best, and he was rather “in your face” with his comments as well.
 Yet the reaction revealed something disturbing.
 This crowd is becoming more open to accepting the homosexual lifestyle as a normal part of society.
-[For a fuller treatment of what actually took place at CPAC on this issue, go to Accuracy in Media’s explanation found here.
-You may be surprised at what created the public controversy.]

 This is libertarianism in full bloom.
 Many of the participants at CPAC were of that stripe.
 Are we really going to believe that America’s founders thought moral deviance was everyone’s right?
 Can you even begin to imagine Washington, Adams, Jay, or any other founder you might name, being pleased that our society has normalized blatantly sinful actions?